Crystal lives in a small town in Texas with her husband, their three children, and her Yorkie, Jack.

-During the winter, I enjoy knitting and crocheting and spending lots of time between exercise equipment and movies/shows—exercising is very good for warming you up on cold mornings and the TV is within viewing range of all my stuff.
+I enjoy knitting and crocheting and spending lots of time between exercise equipment and movies/shows—exercising is very good for warming you up on cold mornings and the TV is within viewing range of all my stuff.
 I have a home gym, which is a huge time-and-money-saver since it’s a thirty-minute drive to town and gas isn’t always cheap.
-Netflix (and Kodi) are life savers.
+Netflix and Kodi are life savers.
 I watch just about anything and everything, especially if it’s part of the Marvel universe or ties to a fandom.

-Other hobbies I’ve toyed with are taxidermy, skinning and tanning, archery, shooting, fishing, hunting—allow me to interject, as I can already see many of you grimacing in disgust and turning toward the exit button.
+I’ve toyed with taxidermy, skinning and tanning, archery, shooting, fishing, hunting—allow me to interject, as I can already see many of you grimacing in disgust and turning toward the exit button.
 Archery and shooting are a lot of fun just with targets, and fishing is relaxing (we usually catch and release).
 As for the rest…yes, I hunt, but I’m a firm believer in hunting for food and using every part of an animal.
-I’m not a fan of trophy hunters.
+When we fell on hard times and barely had the money for groceries, I was more than grateful for the deer that filled our freezer and kept my family alive.
 If you can’t accept that…well, you already know where the exit button is.

 I’ve also tried my hand at a few creative crafts, and I love to sing.
 Not that I’m good at it, mind you… [Insert awkward laughter here.]
 Still, not to brag, but I know all the words to every Disney song in existence and most popular animated films.
 My kids get a kick out of it.
 My friends sing along.
 It’s a good life.

 My career by day